CRITICAL THEORIST / INVESTIGATIVE JOURNALIST

 NeEddra James is a critical theorist, investigative journalist, audio producer and writer whose work spans AI/ML, health and science, cultural politics and the political economy of carceral systems.

-Sh’e is the host and executive producer of The Radio Show on KALX 90.7 FM — a biweekly political news analysis show that unpacks political headlines with local organizers, researchers, and public figures.
+She was the host and executive producer of The Radio Show on KALX 90.7 FM — a 10 episode political analysis show unpacking the headlines with local organizers, researchers, and public figures.

 Her book, The Cost of Being: A Metabolic Critique of Sovereignty in the Age of Machine Learning, is in progress.